Best Mattress For a Lightweight Person: Reviews and Buyers Guide

 Your body weight makes a difference when choosing the best mattress for you and as a petite sleeper, we suggest looking for softer beds with lots of cushioning.

-With all of our mattress recommendations, make sure you take advantage of sleep trials to ensure you made the right choice.
+With all of our mattress recommendations, make sure you take advantage of sleep trials to ensure you choose a mattress well.
 With a sleep trial, you get the opportunity to try a new mattress at home and, and if a bed doesn’t work for you, you can return it for a refund hassle-free.